 These are the most popular camping foods.

-- Instant soup mix (big fat whollop of MSG)
+- Instant soup mix (most of which has a fat wallop of MSG)

 - “Squeeze butter” (what on Earth is that?
 No. Really?
-Turns out, it is pretty much this – but in a tube.
-Eeew)
+Turns out, it is pretty much this – but in a tube.)

 - Potato chips

 Eating well while out in the woods isn’t hard.
-It’s totally doable and just needs a little planning, creativity (which we’ve hopefully helped with) and a simple good intention.
+It’s totally doable and just needs a little prep, planning, creativity (which we’ve hopefully helped with) and a simple good intention.
 The benefits are plentiful.
 Beyond just the health reasons, you’ll also leave your camping trip with a much smaller bag of garbage with you – and we all like that a whole lot!

-I have put together my top of the charts camping friendly recipes.
+I have put together my top-of-the-charts healthy camping meal ideas and healthy camping recipes.

-These recipes are all healthy camping trip-friendly (although whether certain recipes will work for your particular trip will depend on just how many appliances you plan on bringing with you to the wilderness – those relying on a pot over a campfire may have to do a little more advance planning than those renting an RV and bringing the ol’ Vitamix along.)
+These are all camping trip-friendly, although whether certain recipes will work for your particular trip will depend on just how many appliances you plan on bringing with you to the wilderness.
+Those relying on a pot over a campfire may have to do a little more advance planning than those renting an RV and bringing the ol’ Vitamix along.

 These goodies can be prepped at home, stored in air-tight containers and then munched on throughout your trip — no refrigeration needed.